What Is the CQC?

 We at Leaf Complex Care are dedicated to making a positive impact with our humanised services, innovative leadership and person-centric culture.

-Once our governance processes were put in place, we made sure that, as a team, we were aligned with providing the highest standards of care.
-Through strong leadership, we were able to standardise our processes across the company and establish training opportunities for all our support workers.
+We set out on a journey of empathy and compassion, and we are proud to have received the CQC’s recognition for delivering a GOOD rating in Leaf Complex Care—Bristol.
+Once our governance processes were put in place, we continuously ensured that we were aligned as a team and provided the highest standards of care.
+Through strong leadership, we were able to standardise our processes across the organisation and establish training opportunities for all our support workers.